-The "Store draft" button makes it possible to store the information that has been entered.
+The "Store draft" and the "Store draft and exit" button make it possible to store the information that has been entered.
 This button is particularly useful when you're working on something and want to save your work from time to time.
 In addition, since eZ Publish will attempt to validate the input, this button can also be used to verify that the inputted data is correct according to the definitions that were set up when the class (the data structure definition) was created.
 Please note that the published version of the object will not change.

 The "Discard draft" button makes it possible to get rid of the draft that is currently being edited.
 The draft will not be validated or stored, it will simply be thrown away.

-The "back to edit" checkbox
+The "Show children" check-box can be used to show the child objects in the published version.